-Town Manager's Statement - This Article would establish parameters for which an Accessory Dwelling Unit (in-law and other secondary type apartments) would be allowed in an otherwise single family property.
-This accessory use would enable the creation of housing for multi-generational families living, with supplemental privacy for the parent, adult children or care-giver.
+Town Manager's Statement - This Article would establish parameters for which an Accessory Dwelling Unit (in-law and other non-income generating secondary type apartments) would be allowed in an otherwise single family property.
+This accessory use is designed to provide housing for multigenerational families living, with supplemental privacy for the parent, adult children or care-giver.
 These structures shall remain as single-family dwellings in appearance and functionality.
 These are separate and distinct from two family and multi-family structures.
-The motion for this article requires a 2/3 vote majority.
+The motion on this article requires a 2/3 vote majority.